binbinprogramming/Employee-Management-System/README.md

 # Employee-Management-System
-Spring, Hibernate and Jersey framework
+Use Spring, Hibernate and Jersey framework